gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 However, here the DTLS Key Management Parameter can indicate both preference and which of the solutions that are preferred.

-The responder selects one security solutions and includes it in the response (INIT-ACK).
+The responder selects one security solution and includes it in the response (INIT-ACK).
 If DTLS chunks was selected and the DTLS Key Management Method follows the recommendation for down-grade prevention the endpoints know that down-grade did not happen.